rgrove/crass/README.md

 * Pure Ruby, with no runtime dependencies other than Ruby 1.9.x or higher.

-* Tokenizes and parses CSS according to the rules defined in the [CSS Syntax Module Level 3][css] draft.
+* Tokenizes and parses CSS according to the rules defined in the 2013 draft of the [CSS Syntax Level 3][css] specification.

 * Extremely tolerant of broken or invalid CSS.
 If a browser can handle it, Crass should be able to handle it too.